 Make-Ahead and Storage

 Make-Ahead: This recipe is meant to be eaten as soon as it is done cooking.
-You can keep the chicken warm in the sauce on very low heat or no heat and cover it for 20-30 minutes before serving.
+I keep the chicken warm in the sauce on very low heat, covered, for up to 20 to 30 minutes before serving.

-How to Store: Cover and keep in the refrigerator for up to 4 days.
-Cover and freeze for up to 3 months.
-Thaw in the refrigerator for 1 day before reheating.
+How to Store: I cover and keep it in the refrigerator for up to 4 days.
+It freezes well, covered, for up to 3 months.
+I thaw it in the refrigerator for 1 day before reheating.

-How to Reheat: Add the desired amount of chicken and sauce to a small pan over low heat and heat until the chicken is warmed.
-You can also microwave until warm.
+How to Reheat: I add the desired amount of chicken and sauce to a small pan over low heat until warmed through.

 More Chicken Recipes